 Judgment was handed down this morning in the case of Knights v Townsend Harrison Ltd EWHC 2563 (QB).
-Ben Elkington QC and Ben Smiley acted for the successful defendant firm of accountants.
+Ben Elkington KC and Ben Smiley acted for the successful defendant firm of accountants.

 The defendant had introduced the claimants to an investment opportunity and three tax avoidance schemes.
 The investment transpired to be a Ponzi scheme, two of the tax avoidance schemes were successfully challenged by HMRC, and the third tax scheme is likely to fail also.